-We currently do not have any products that have gained marketing approval.
-We have invested substantially all of our efforts and financial resources developing ErepoXen, OncoHist, XBIO-101 and, more recently XCART.
+We have invested substantially all of our efforts and financial resources in developing our products, and we currently do not have any products that have gained marketing approval.
 Our revenues to date consist primarily of collaboration and royalty revenue from a single partner and not from product sales.
 Our ability to generate product revenues, which may not occur for several years, if ever, will depend on the successful development and eventual commercialization of our drug candidates.
 We currently generate royalty revenue under a sub-license agreement but do not have revenue from sales of any drugs, and we may never be able to develop or commercialize a marketable drug.
 Each of our drug candidates will require development, management of development and manufacturing activities, marketing approval in multiple jurisdictions, obtaining manufacturing supply, building of a commercial organization, substantial investment and significant marketing efforts before we generate any revenues from drug sales.
-We have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the pharmaceutical area.
+We have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly-evolving fields, particularly in the pharmaceutical area.
 For example, to execute our business plan we will need to successfully:

-- Execute development activities for our drug candidates, including successful enrollment in and completion of clinical trials; - Obtain required marketing approvals for the development and commercialization of our drug candidates; - Obtain and maintain patent and trade secret protection or regulatory exclusivity for our drug candidates;
+- · Execute development activities for our drug candidates, including successful enrollment in and completion of clinical trials; - · Obtain required marketing approvals for the development and commercialization of our drug candidates; - · Obtain and maintain patent and trade secret protection or regulatory exclusivity for our drug candidates; - \cdot $\,$ $\,$ Protect, leverage and expand our intellectual property portfolio; - Establish and maintain clinical and commercial manufacturing capabilities or make arrangements with third-party manufacturers for clinical and commercial manufacturing; - Build and maintain robust sales, distribution and marketing capabilities, either on our own or in collaboration with strategic partners, if our drug candidates are approved; - · Gain acceptance for our drug candidates, if approved, by patients, the medical community and third-party payors; - Effectively compete with other therapies; - · Obtain and maintain healthcare coverages and adequate reimbursement;

-- Protect, leverage and expand our intellectual property portfolio; - Establish and maintain clinical and commercial manufacturing capabilities or make arrangements with third-party manufacturers for clinical and commercial manufacturing. - · Build and maintain robust sales, distribution and marketing capabilities, either on our own or in collaboration with strategic partners, if our drug candidates are approved; - Gain acceptance for our drug candidates, if approved, by patients, the medical community and third party payors; - Effectively compete with other therapies; - Obtain and maintain healthcare coverages and adequate reimbursement; - Maintain a continued acceptable safety profile for our drug candidates following approval; - Develop and maintain any strategic relationships we elect to enter into, if any; - Enforce and defend intellectual property rights and claims; and - Manage our spending as costs and expenses increase due to preclinical development, clinical trials, marketing approvals and commercialization.
+- · Maintain a continued acceptable safety profile for our drug candidates following approval; - Develop and maintain any strategic relationships we elect to enter into, if any; - Enforce and defend intellectual property rights and claims; and - Manage our spending as costs and expenses increase due to preclinical development, clinical trials, marketing approvals and commercialization.